 Not sure where to start?
 Sit comfortably, focus on your breathing, and try to make your mind go blank.
 If an intrusive thought comes through, imagine yourself tying a balloon to it and watching it drift away, or put it into a rowboat and watch it sail away downstream.

 I feel that my life has been a collection of journals, all of them beautiful, most of them blank.
 I always felt that I had to have something earth-shattering and journal-worthy to say, so I rarely got started, much less stuck with journaling.

 Instead of expecting to write a masterpiece, make your journal purposeful with a simple theme.
 Gratitude.
 Goals.
 Observations.
-Limit the number of entries per day to three to five.
+Limit the number of entries per day to three to five sentences or bullet points.
 By better defining your journaling and making it a manageable length, you’ll be more likely to stick with it.

 3. Reconnect with your tribe

 When you get busy, you often surround yourself with colleagues and connections and put all of your focus on your career.
 While you may love your fellow agents and clients, you need to connect with people who know the real you — beyond your professional identity.

 Call or get together with your best friend, a sibling or a cousin you grew up with.
 Reconnect with someone who knows you just as you — not as a brand or an image.
 Getting back to basics and to the person you used to be is a great way to keep yourself grounded and help you see how far you’ve come.